simple-guru/simple-guru.github.io/_posts/2016-05-01-Multiplcation.md

 > Challenge the "Mighty" computers

-Lets set the competation rules right.
+Lets set the competition rules right.

 {% highlight text %}
 result = a * b